JosTheDude/developer-toolkit/README.md

 Built to work **out of the box** with most settings pre-configured.
 Feel free to modify as needed.
 See the mod list for full list of functionality, alongside feature list below.

-This modpack is based off of [Fabulously Optimized](https://download.fo), an extremely popular modpack for base gameplay optimization.
+This modpack is based off of [Simply Optimized](https://modrinth.com/modpack/sop) to maximize performance.

 ## List of Features
 - Connect to Servers Regardless of Version (1.7 to latest, bedrock, and more!) via ViaFabricPlus.
 No more switching versions!